 1972 - The Shepley House, Blowing Rock NC.
 Do you know where it is?
 Harry Wolf was too busy to do houses at the time, so he referred McMurray this client from Sarasota FL.
 The couple was too busy to pick out fixtures and furnishings, so McMurray picked everything: dishes, furniture, sheets, the works.
 Has been sold and extensively remodeled, including adding a second story.

-1973 - The William S. (Bill) and Kim Lowndes Residence, Red Hawk Road, on Yellow Mountain, Frank NC.
+1973 - The William S. (Bill) and Kim Lowndes Residence, 1008 Red Hawk Road, Minneapolis NC.
 A remarkable five levels on nine acres.
-Sold in 2004 to Saxby and Elizabeth Chaplin, and Kenneth and Lucy Dierks.
+Sold in 2004 to Saxby and Elizabeth Chaplin and Kenneth and Lucy Dierks.
+For sale in 2020.

 Sources include: Charles McMurray.